Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Experimental Results

 \paragraph*{Comparison to Iterative Training Procedure \cite{kurtz2025generative}} We acknowledge the conceptual similarity between our approach and that of Kurtz et al.~\cite{kurtz2025generative}, who also combine generative modeling with SPC.
 However, their method adopts an iterative training procedure that alternates between data collection and model updates, similar to expert iteration in reinforcement learning~\cite{anthony2017thinking}.
 This setup is motivated by the assumption that SPC data is too noisy to directly train a generative model; hence, each data collection iteration bootstraps SPC with a partially trained flow-matching model to improve the subsequent training distribution.
 In our experiments on the Push-T task, however, this iterative procedure did not improve performance (see Fig.~\ref{fig:iterative_training_comparison}).
-In fact, success rates declined over training iterations.
-We attribute this to a reduction in multi-modality of the learned proposal distribution, which is critical for sampling-based MPC in tasks with multiple distinct solution modes.
-This interpretation is supported by the decreasing CEM sample ratio over training iterations, suggesting that the learned proposal increasingly matches the uni-modal CEM distribution, making the two distributions interchangeable rather than complementary.
+In fact, success rates decline over training iterations.
+In a qualitative analysis, we find that the resulting policies tend to collapse to small, random movements that fail to complete the task.
+We interpret this as the iterative training procedure gradually diminishing the multi-modality of the learned proposal distribution.
+Consistent with this interpretation, we also observe a decreasing CEM sample ratio over training iterations, suggesting that the learned proposal distribution converges to mimic the CEM sampling distribution and reduces their complementarity.
 In contrast, our method trains a generative model directly on open-loop control sequences from SPC, without requiring iterative retraining.
-Despite the noisy data, our model achieves up to 99.2\% success (GPC-Shoot with 10 denoising steps), and already reaches 96\% when bootstrapped with CEM after a single training round.
+Despite the noisy data, our model achieves up to 99.2\% success (GPC-Shoot with 10 denoising steps) and already reaches 96\% when bootstrapped with CEM after a single training round.